 You don't choose the Base Camp for ultimate packability.
 A set like this, of course, is way, way better than a collection of your home kitchen equipment.
 It all nests together and seals with a tight bungee lid keeper.
 The parts sit tightly enough together, with enough of the plastic parts separating metal parts (provided you pack it in the right order.
 Thankfully there are packing instructions etched into the inside of the lid- brilliant) that rattling is virtually eliminated, even in the back of a jostling Jeep.

 This is a big cook set, as compared to the rest of what we tested.
-The Editors' Choice GSI Outdoors Bugaboo set is almost as big in external dimensions, and also packs quietly.
+The Editors' Choice GSI Outdoors Pinnacle set is almost as big in external dimensions, and also packs quietly.

 However, the GSI includes most of the same major parts as the Stanley, plus another pot and four mugs.
 For the cooking performance, group size serviced, and equipment durability, the Stanley penalty is bulk (and weight, see below).

 Stanley comes to the camp cooking market from the sturdy insulated drink container business.
 Rugged is part of the deal.
 The Base Camp Cook Set, in full stainless steel construction, is very durable.
 The cooking performance is tough to nail down, but the good news is that the performance will remain constant for its entire lifespan.
 No maintenance other than washing is required.
 You can scrub with steel wool or sand or anything else.
 The plastic parts are rigid enough to work but soft enough to deflect damage without cracking.
 In our testing, we weren't able to break or crack any of the plastic parts with rigorous effort.